 There must be a roll call vote to go into closed session or meeting and the roll call vote and the basis for going into closed session must be included in the open meeting minutes.

-Board Member Orientation Model Policy
+Board Member Orientation Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.